bastientauran/Networks/README.md

 In the future, helpers and examples will be added to this project.

+## Documentation

+Genrated javadoc can be found at https://bastientauran.github.io/Networks

 ## Libraries needed

 Libraries are tested using JUnit: